NeuralRealm/StableFusion/README.md

 If you want to use private models from huggingface hub, then you need to login using `huggingface-cli login` command.

 Note: You can also save your generations directly to huggingface hub if your output path points to a huggingface hub dataset repo and you have access to push to that repository.
 Thus, you will end up saving a lot of disk space.

+## Acknowledgements

+I would like to express my gratitude to [Abhishek Thakur](https://github.com/abhishekkrthakur) for sharing his code for the [diffuzers package](https://github.com/abhishekkrthakur/diffuzers).
+This code formed the basis of the implementation used in this project, and I am grateful for his contributions to the open source community.

+## Contributing

+StableFusion is an open-source project, and we welcome contributions from the community.
+Whether you're a developer, designer, or user, there are many ways you can help make this project better.
+Here are a few ways you can get involved:

+- **Report issues:** If you find a bug or have a feature request, please open an issue on our [GitHub repository](https://github.com/NeuralRealm/StableFusion/issues).
+We appreciate detailed bug reports and constructive feedback.
+- **Submit pull requests:** If you're interested in contributing code, we welcome pull requests for bug fixes, new features, and documentation improvements.
+- **Spread the word:** If you enjoy using StableFusion, please help us spread the word by sharing it with your friends, colleagues, and social media networks.
+We appreciate any support you can give us!

+We believe that open-source software is the future of technology, and we're excited to have you join us in making StableFusion a success.
+Thank you for your support!